nextcloud/documentation/admin_manual/maintenance/update.rst

 6.0.0, and 7.0.0 are major releases.
 The Updater app is not for upgrades; please see :doc:`upgrade` for instructions on upgrading to a major release.

-If you installed ownCloud from our `openSUSE Build Service repositories,`
+If you installed ownCloud from our `openSUSE Build Service repositories
 <https://software.opensuse.org/download/package?project=isv:ownCloud:community&
 package=owncloud>`_ or your own Linux distribution repositories, then it is best to update/upgrade ownCloud using your package manager rather than using the